csRon/analyticalLaval/README.md

 # analyticalLaval

-*analyticalLaval* solves for the mach number and the pressure distribution inside a given laval nozzle / convergent divergent nozzle.
+*analyticalLaval* solves for the mach number and the pressure distribution inside a given laval nozzle / convergent divergent (CD) nozzle.
 It takes the pressures at input and output, as well as a nozzle function as input, calculated mach number and pressure distributions and the shock location (if there is a shock)

 ## Requirements
 - python3.6 or newer
 - see requirements.txt for others
+- basic understanding of nozzle physics

 ## Install